jtaczanowski/ThinkPad-X201-Arrandale-macOS-OpenCore/README.md

 3) Restore SystemProductName in EFI/OC/config.plist to ```MacBookPro6,2``` to get CPU Power Management working again.

 # Initial macOS Monterey support
-With this OpenCore EFI it is possible to run macOS Monterey on ThinkPad x201 with some issues - which maybe resolved in the future.
+With this OpenCore EFI it is possible to run macOS Monterey on ThinkPad x201 with some issues (internal camera and bluetooth are not working) - which maybe will resolved in the future.

 To install Monterey you have to edit your EFI/OC/config.plist and change SystemProductName to ```MacBookAir7,1```.

-Monterey hangs during booting while power supply is attached to laptop - on unplugged power supply system is booting normally.
-After system is booted you can attach power supply - the system will now function normally.

-⚠️ Monterey is working slower than the Big Sur because of not working CPU power management.
-CPU is running od lowest frequency (in my case 1,2GHz) - but simple tasks like web browsing are still possible :) ⚠️
+After install change to ```MacBookPro6,2``` to get CPU power management working.

 ## What's working - tested on macOS Monterey 12.3.1 ✅
+- [x] CPU Power Management.
+Thanks to the patched LPC device-id ```pci8086,3b07``` -> ```pci8086,3b09``` and setting SystemProductName to MacBookPro6,2 native power management through appleLPC is fully working like on oryginal MacBookPro6,2.
+CPU speedstep is working, Turbo Boost is also working - my CPU clock exceeds 3 GHz when needed.
+From macOS 12.3 Beta 1 an additional kext ```ASPP-Override.kext``` id needed.
+More information at this [link](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/resources/build.py#L177)
 - [x] Intel HD graphics with QE/CI acceleration
 - [x] USB ports
 - [x] Intel WiFi - thanks to AirportItlwm.kext